bertman12/wc3-invasion-defense/README.md

 I wonder if I should disable purchasing all stocked units during the night, so players are stuck with their choices they made during the day.

+Change the owner of the zombies that are spawned.